10 Signs of A Toxic Relationship: Spot The Red Flags

 If you are not in immediate danger but still feel unsafe, develop a safe getaway plan:

-• Identifying a safe place to go if you need to leave quickly
+• Identify a safe place to go if you need to leave quickly

-• Creating a code word to use with friends or family if you need help
+• Create a code word to use with friends or family if you need help

-• Keeping important documents and belongings in a safe place
+• Keep important documents and belongings in a safe place

-A breakup can be frightful.
-There are many things to fear — handling challenges without that person, autophobia, inability to find another person, people rejecting you, and financial hardships.
+On one side lies many fears — handling life’s challenges without them, autophobia, uncertainty about finding another person, people rejecting you, and financial hardships.

 • Be clear and direct about your decision to end the relationship.